The Tale of Blue Direction: (1981-1984)

 GC: Jeff and Rob coined the name “Blue Direction”.
 Blues was the common denominator of where Jeff wanted to take the band.

 RQ: I remember how we named the band.
-Jeff and I were on the phone trying to come up with something and I was flipping through the TV guide, closing my eyes and randomly putting my finger on the page, reading out whatever word I was pointing at, with hilarious results.
+Jeff and I were on the phone trying to come up with something.
+I was flipping through the TV guide, closing my eyes and randomly putting my finger on the page, reading out whatever word I was pointing at, with hilarious results.
 One of those words, I remember, was “Chairs”, and Jeff thought that would be a particularly funny band name (I used it for another band I was in years later).

 So that was where the word “direction” came from; Jeff’s idea was to put “blue” in front.
 It seemed perfect because the idea of the band was to play blues-based music but not strictly blues.

 JL: Our first gig was at the Raven in Mississauga.
 The place had absolutely no vibe.
 I was in grade 11 or 12 at the time.
 The only thing I remember from that gig was the lead singer from the band that was playing before us was trying to learn the lyrics of Stairway to Heaven from an album sleeve as she was going on up stage.
 I recently looked at a photo from that show and we had actually dressed up for it.
 Wearing business attire in Blue Direction was never to be repeated.

 After that, we played some shows at my high school.
 We played on the front lawn during a homecoming event, and we did a Coffee House show that really impressed the audience.
 If someone could not make a gig Jeff would find an alternate musician to fill in.
 I got to play with some very skilled players.
 Very early on we were recorded live for a CBC TV show called Going Great with Chris Makepeace.

 GC: It was really fun as we shot it in Jeff’s parents’ small house on Bonnyview Crescent in Etobicoke.
 That would have been around 1984?